fexmetrica/fex-metrica/README.md

 ANALYTIC TOOLS
 ===========

 Analytic tools can be access using [fexc.m](fexSDK/src/fexc.m), the main object defined by **fex-metrica**.
 This class wraps the [Emotient, Inc](http://www.emotient.com) toolbox for video analysis, as well as generic video manipulation utilities, and timeseries transformations.
-A **FEXC_OBJECT** generated with [fexc.m](fexSDK/src/fexc.m) can also call the visualization tools described in the next section.
+A **FEXC_OBJECT** generated with [fexc.m](fexSDK/src/fexc.m) can also call the visualization tools.

 The tools associated with **FEXC_OBJECTs** comprise: